ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/02_library_preparation.md

 <div align="center">
 <img src="../Figures/tapestation_profile.png" width="700">

-<em>Figure: Example of a high-quality NGS library fragment size analysis</em>
+<em>Example of a high-quality NGS library fragment size analysis</em>
 </div>

 The presence of a high concentration of adapter dimers can be problematic for several reasons: